Rent and financial support during the pandemic

 - be currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-Local authorities will be working to set up these self-isolation support schemes.
+Local authorities are working to set up these self-isolation support schemes.
 Those who start to self-isolate from 28 September 2020 will receive backdated payments once the scheme is set up in their area.

 Claim Child Benefit by phone or post